 The problems with our criminal justice system are much more than just confined to the criminal justice system.
 We need to look at our priorities and our values as a society.
 We should look inward and decide what type of a society do we want to be.
 A just and fair society should not allow it’s jails to become the dumping ground for it’s poor and mentally ill.

-James G. Dimeas is a nationally-recognized, award-winning criminal defense lawyer who has spent over 25 years handling criminal cases throughout Chicago, Cook County, DuPage County, and Lake County.
-James Dimeas has been named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
-The National Trial Lawyers have named Mr. Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any lawyer in the United States.
+James G. Dimeas is a nationally-recognized, award-winning criminal defense lawyer who has spent over-27 years handling criminal cases throughout Chicago, Cook County, DuPage County, and Lake County.
+James Dimeas was been named a “Best Criminal Defense Lawyer in Chicago” by Expertise and a “Best DUI Attorney.”
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates named James Dimeas a “2018 Top 100 Lawyer.”
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.